 “Thank you so much Peter.
 It is six weeks tomorrow I have been off chocolate and sweets.
 I have never felt like this in my life.
 I will always appreciate your help.”
 Kind Regards, Sylvia X Chocoholic.
 Perth WA.
 (Sylvia was featured on TV as an incurable chocolate addict, who ate chocolate and sweets for breakfast, lunch and dinner, until she visited Peter Zapfella for one break-through session)

 You need never suffer from the debilitating effects of addiction again there is a better way.

-Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods in Darwin, Perth and Bali to overcome the root cause of chocolate dependency in just one session.
+Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods in Mandurah, Perth and Bali and world-wide via Skype and Facetime to overcome the root cause of chocolate dependency in just one session.
 He brings with him around 22 years passionate experience, and thousands of past successful and happy clients.

 If you have any anxiety and self-doubts about your ability to achieve hypnotic trance during therapy, you can download a FREE MP3 here to practice at home.

 BOOK YOUR INDIVIDUAL SESSION NOW in MANDURAH, PERTH, BALI and world-wide via Skype to QUIT CHOCOLATE DEPENDANCY.